The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable housing.

 Annual Inspections: 100%

-In addition to operations and management, the Public Housing Division has met multiple performance standards; timely obligation; expenditure and closeout dates for its federal Capital Program grants; and obligation and expenditure benchmarks for capital projects.
+In addition to operations and management, the Public Housing Division has met multiple performance standards, timely obligation, expenditure and closeout dates for its federal Capital Fund Program.

 |A1: Core Service - Provide programs and service that are responsive to the diverse housing needs statewide|

 Analysis of results and challenges: Affordable rental housing remains in demand and can benefit markets by facilitating community growth and freeing households to spend more of their disposable income within the community.
 Although the demand for affordable housing has been consistently robust, the production of multi-family housing activity is subject to interest rates, local economic conditions and other volatile market factors.
 New construction continues to face marginal feasibility due to the persistent gap between achievable rents and those required to support the high development costs in several communities across the state.
 These considerations, coupled with the reductions in match funding sources utilized by AHFC funded projects, are expected to continue limiting the throughput of new housing production.